in2workspace/in2-guides/issuer-tech-doc/issuer-tech-doc.md

 [//]: # (todo: add the detailed flow)
    1. The Wallet creates a did:key to the Employee.
 This means the creation of a key pair, generating a DID, and storing the private key in a secure enclave such as HashiCorp Vault.
 2. The Wallet creates a `proof`
-3. The Wallet sends a Credential Request to the Credential Issuer's Credential Endpoint with the Access Token and the proof of possession of the private key of a key pair to which the Credential Issuer should bind the issued Credential to.
+3. The Wallet sends a Credential Request to the Credential Issuer's Credential Endpoint with the Access Token and the proof.
+This proof is the proof of possession of the private key of a key pair to which the Credential Issuer should bind the issued Credential to.

 ## 16. The Credential Issuer sends and emails to the HR Employee or Legal Representative to notify they have a new credential pending to be signed.